ceyhunsen/bmp180-stm32-driver/README.md

 # Documentation

-Documentation is available [online](https://bmp180-stm32-driver.readthedocs.io/en/latest/) and it includes information for: adding to your project, usage and API reference.
+Documentation is available [online](https://bmp180-stm32-driver.readthedocs.io/en/latest/) and it includes information for:

+* Adding to your project
+* Usage
+* API reference.

 # License